You’re shopping around for a new car, but not sure whether to get a ‘car loan’ or a ‘personal loan’ - which is best for you?

 As a secured car loan is lower risk for the lenders, this often can result in a substantially reduced car loan interest rate for the borrower and at times can save significant interest costs over the term of their loan.

 Lending criteria is less strict for a secured car loan

-As they use the vehicle as security over the loan, lending criteria can often be a lot easier to obtain a secured car loan as opposed to a personal loan and there may be options to reduce the lenders risk further on a secured car loan, by requesting deposit to reduce the amount financed against the security, so if the lender was to repossess and sell the car, they could recoup all their costs without having any shortfall amount.
+As lenders use the vehicle as security over the loan, lending criteria can often be a lot easier to obtain a secured car loan as opposed to a personal loan.
+There may be options to reduce the lenders risk further on a secured car loan by requesting a deposit to reduce the amount financed against the security.
+If the lender was to repossess and sell the car, they could recoup all their costs without having any shortfall amount.

 There are usually more secured car loan options

 There may not be as many options for personal loans as there are for secured car loans, especially via car loan brokers.
 Trying to match you with the right lender for a personal loan could be more difficult than finding a good fit for a car loan, depending on the lender and their lending criteria.
 Secured car loans are much more common than personal loans when buying a new car, as the lending criteria is generally more flexible as the vehicle is being taken as security against the loan.

 In most cases it would be cheaper to take out a secured car loan, but not in all cases, so it is recommended to speak to a professional to assist with your decision making, so that you can weigh up all of your options.